Key takeaways

 Whether a virtual address counts — and where it doesn't

-- It's a real commercial street address at a licensed building inside Canada (or inside the host province, for PNP streams that require it)
+- It's a real commercial street address at a real commercial building inside Canada (or inside the host province, for PNP streams that require it)

 - It's used consistently across the corporate registry, the CRA Business Number file, the bank account opening, and any visa-application documents